bonni208/Business_Ethics/Business_Ethics.md

 !?[Costa Mesa Mayor's Award - Rebekah Robeck, Let's Be Kind](https://youtu.be/heCUSXF_93M?si=XtYajMjacjhbj4rf)

+While Robeck's Let's Be Kind initiative started in a school context, there are plenty of other contexts that are in desperate need of our collective kindness.
 Healthcare workers, restaurant staff, and hotel employees have faced unprecedented challenges and risks, providing us with with some of the most fundamental services in our society.
 We are experiencing a shortage of these types of workers, such as in the nursing workforce, with stress and burnout being a big factor in the not being able to retain nurses ([Tamata & Mohammadnezhad, 2023](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9912424/)).
 In 2023, [nearly 2 million hospitality and leisure jobs were unfilled](https://www.washingtonpost.com/business/2023/02/03/worker-shortage-restaurants-hotels-economy/), with workers wanting more flexibility, better benefits, and a more stable job.

 Genesis 2 reveals that work is a foundational part of being human.
 In fact, if we go back to Genesis 1, we see depictions of an active God who works in creating all of humanity.
 The act of rest is also modeled for us by God and we are told how vital a sabbath is for our physical and spiritual lives ([John L. Mackay, 2018](https://www.christian.org.uk/wp-content/uploads/dignityofwork.pdf)).
 "There is nothing better for a man than to enjoy his work," we are told in  Ecclesiastes 3:22, despite the inherent difficulties of work described in other verses in Ecclesiastes.
 The United States Conference of Catholic Bishops stresses the importance of [the dignity of work and the rights of workers](https://www.usccb.org/beliefs-and-teachings/what-we-believe/catholic-social-teaching/the-dignity-of-work-and-the-rights-of-workers).
 They urge us to do better, writing that: